Stock Analysis on Net

 1, 2, 3 Data adjusted for splits and stock dividends.

-The analysis of the financial indicators over the observed periods reveals several notable trends and fluctuations.
+The analysis of the company’s key earnings and dividend metrics over the specified periods reveals several significant patterns and fluctuations.

 Basic Earnings Per Share (EPS)